Normal Distribution Calculator

 Normal distribution definition

-Normal distribution (also known as Gaussian) is a continuous probability distribution.
+Normal distribution (also known as the Gaussian) is a continuous probability distribution.
 Most data is close to a central value, with no bias to left or right.
 Many observations in nature, such as height of people or blood pressure, follow this distribution.

 Another parameter characterizing the normal distribution is the standard deviation.
 It describes how widespread the numbers are.
 Generally, 68% of values should be within 1 standard deviation from the mean, 95% - within 2 standard deviations, and 99.7% - within 3 standard deviations.
 The number of standard deviations from the mean is called the z-score.
 It may be the case that you know the variance, but not the standard deviation of your distribution.
 However, it's easy to work out the latter by simply taking the square root of the variance.